krsalmi/roger_skyline_1/README.md

 # ROGER SKYLINE 1
+## AKA how to create your own VM server

 The objective of the École42 project ‘Roger Skyline 1’ is to create a Virtual Machine and configure it to function as a web server.
 The requirements for the project were the following:
 * Disk size of 8GB